 Which Is Toughest Shift in JEE Main 2026 January Session?

-Nine shifts of the JEE Mains 2026 Session 1 exam have already been completed.
-So far, all the shifts of the JEE Main session 1 exam 2026 have been on the tougher side.
+The JEE Mains 2026 Session 1 exam has been completed.
+This year, all the shifts of the JEE Main session 1 exam 2026 have been on the tougher side.
 However, the Jan 23 shift 2 exam is widely regarded as the hardest shift of the JEE Main 2026 exam.
 This is followed by the JEE Mains Jan 22 shift 2 paper, which is considered the second toughest shift in JEE Main 2026.

 Why is JEE Mains Jan 23 Shift 2 Toughest?

 Candidates can check below the reasons why JEE Main Jan 23 shift 2 is the toughest shift for JEE Mains 2026.
-A common trend for all the shifts is the
+A common trend for all the shifts is given below.

 | Subject |